vmleon/oci-autoscaling-getting-started/README.md

 ## Environment

-We need a Virtual Cloud Network with public and private subnet.
+We need a Virtual Cloud Network with a public and a private subnet.

-On the public subnet we will set up the public load balancer and the bastion host.
+On the public subnet, we will set up the public load balancer and the bastion host.

-On the private subnet we will start with a VM template where we are going to install the Java application and add an ingress rule on the local firewall.
+On the private subnet, we will start with a VM template where we will install the Java application and add an ingress rule on the local firewall.

-We are going to add a Load Balancer with a public IP to reach the JAVA app running on the VMs.
+We will add a Load Balancer with a public IP to reach the JAVA app running on the VMs.

-The Bastion host will be used for secure access to private machines inside the private subnet.
+We will use the Bastion host for secure access to private machines inside the private subnet.

 ![Diagram](./images/diagram.png)